silver-wizard11/spicetifyconfig/README.md

            display: none;
           }

+    in case you wish to hide any part that you don't like, replace with this one main-nowPlayingView-nowPlayingWidget (cover art)
+          main-trackInfo-overlay (title of track/ author, this will hide in playback bar aswell) XxNYTMMTOE82fg4VfwMu (author info)
+          main-nowPlayingView-credits (credits)
+          main-nowPlayingView-queue (next in queue)

 2. Rounded Images: add rounded corners to the cover art

-3. Fix 'Episodes' icon: turn the episodes into monochrome icon

-4. Fix 'Liked' icon: turn liked songs into monochrome icon
+3. Fix 'Episodes' icon: turn the episodes into monochrome icon Fix 'Liked' icon: turn liked songs into monochrome icon

-5. Smooth Reveal Playlist Gradient: fade-in effect when reveals the playlist gradient header
+4. Smooth Reveal Playlist Gradient: fade-in effect when reveals the playlist gradient header

-6. Oneko: adds a slepping cat (oneko) into the playback bar
+5. Oneko: add a slepping cat (oneko) into the playback bar

-7. Remove Popular sections from homepage: remove lots of clutter stuff like Popular radio/albums/new releases, etc.
+6. Remove Popular sections from homepage: remove lots of clutter stuff like Popular radio/albums/new releases, etc

-8. Hide recent searches: to hide search history from search bar.
+7. Hide recent searches: to hide search history from search bar

-9. Smooth Progress/Volume Bar: enable the glide animation on playback/volume bar when changing.
+8. Smooth Progress/Volume Bar: enable the glide animation on playback/volume bar when changing

-10. Hide Friend Activity Button: I don't have friend, this hides from the top right corner.
+9. Hide Friend Activity Button: i don't have friend so i will hide it anyway which located on the top right corner Hide What's New Button: if you want to do the same with the bell icon aswell

-11. Hide Mini Player Button: I don't use it much, so I hide it anyway.
+10. Hide Mini Player Button: i don't find it useful so i hide it

-12. Hide 'Scroll through previews': hide the previews icon of track.
+11. Hide 'Scroll through previews': hide the previews icon of track

 --- Themes ---

 Personally, I love the default looks of Spotify so I'm not gonna change it.
-But the default UI is missing rounded corners in the playing bar (Snippets doesn't work for me).
+But the default UI is missing rounded corners in the playing bar, i tried in snippets but it doesn't work for me.
-This is what I did...
+So this is what I did...

 Step 1: